dkrovi2/CourseProject/progress-report.md

 ## Current Challenges

-* A thorough analysis on how to give more weight to a skill that occurs less no of times in document, but the candidate worked on those skills for multiple years.
+* A thorough analysis on how to give more weight to a skill that occurs less number of times in a resume, but the candidate worked on those skills for multiple years.